Azure/Enterprise-Scale/docs/reference/Readme.md

 # What are Reference Implementations

-Enterprise-Scale degin principals and implemantation can be adopted by all customer no matter what size and history thier Azure estate.
+Enterprise-Scale degin principles and implemantation can be adopted by all customer no matter what size and history thier Azure estate.
 The following customer reference implementations target different and most common customer scenarios for a Enterprise-Scale adoption.

 | Reference implementation | Description | ARM Template | Link |
 |:-------------------------|:-------------|:-------------|------|